SeekDaSky/Sok/README.md

 suspend fun bulkRead(buffer : MultiplatformBuffer, operation : (buffer : MultiplatformBuffer, read : Int) -> Boolean) : Long
 ```

  The method will suspend the calling coroutine and execute the `operation`every time there is data to be read.
-The `operation`will take as parameter the buffer containing the data (with its cursor set to 0) and the amount of data, the operation must return `true` if the loop should continue, `false` if the method should return. the `operation` MUST not be computation intensive or blocking as Sok execute it synchronously, thus blocking other sockets while doing so.
+The `operation`will take as parameter the buffer containing the data (with its cursor set to 0) and the amount of data, the operation must return `true` if the loop should continue, `false` if the method should return.

+the `operation` MUST not be computation intensive or blocking as Sok waits for all the ongoing `operations` to be complete before fetching new events.
+All `operation` execution are done in parallel so multiple `bulkRead` from different sockets wont block each other and scale quite well.

  The use case imagined for this method is the following: